yazz/VisualJS/README.md

 <br/><br/><br/>
 ### A long FAQ

+#### What is Yazz Pilot's long term vision?
+Yazz Pilot's long term vision is to have an army of autonomous physical and virtual robots which can assist human kind.
+One example use case is small robots that can enter the bloodstream and cure diseases in realtime.
+Initial versions of Yazz may look like a simple app builder, but we actually believe in a world without apps.
+Building apps is a a necessary stepping stone to building fully autonomous robot helpers

 #### What is Yazz Pilot's killer feature?
 Pilot's killer feature is being able to Simple applications in minutes, without having to setup Jenkins pipelines, Git, or anything else.
 It is ideal for demos or small throwaway apps.